JasonShen-SH/clip_compress/README.md

 |50%                   |        66.091%   |
 |75%                   |     73.032%   |

-We've also tested other image artifact correction models, such as **DDRM (JPEG Artifact Correction using Denoising Diffusion Restoration Models)**, we're still progressing with it.
+Note: We've also tested other image artifact correction models, such as **DDRM (JPEG Artifact Correction using Denoising Diffusion Restoration Models)**, we're still progressing with it.

 ### Method 2.3: Vision Transformer (train from scratch)
 We've added an ViT decoder at the end of the proposed ViT architecture, this is made to recontruct images from encoded features.